NethServer/docs/administrator-manual/en/backup.rst

 In most cases it is not necessary to change the configuration backup.
 But it can be useful, for example, if you have installed a custom SSL certificate.
-In this case you can add the file that contains the certificate to the list of backuped files.
+In this case you can add the file that contains the certificate to the list of files to backup.

 Inclusion
 ---------